abhirathod95/travel-blog/src/blog/travel/2018-08-19/american_southwest.md

 date: "2017-06-20"
 path: "/blog/american-southwest-roadtrip"
 excerpt: "The summer after graduating college was a time of living with a heightened sense of “I can do anything in the world!” for me.
 I wanted to be out there, exploring the world and making my mark.
 I used to think I had to go abroad to New..."
-tags: ["Travel Journal", "Summer", "Roadtrip", "Girls Trip","Camping","Nature"]
+tags: ["Travel Journal", "Summer", "Roadtrip", "Girls Trip","Camping","Nature", "National park"]
 continent: ["North America"]
 country: ["United States of America"]
 city: ["Southwest"]